Ø Pointer: A pointer is a variable which contains an

 4. Insert new node into ordered list

-5. Insert new node at any position or in between the list.
+5. Insert new node at any position or in between

 6. Delete first node of the list